asc2683/sn-scaffold/README.md

 ![](sp-scaffold.gif)

 ## Contribution
 Contribution for templates, enhancements, and bug fixes are welcomed.

+## License
+Service Portal Scaffold is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ***
-Note: This is a personal open-source project and is neither endorsed nor supported by any organizations or institutions.
+Note: Service Portal Scaffold is released as an open source and is neither endorsed nor supported by any organizations or institutions.